The Persistence of Cultural Memory: Investigating Multimodal Iconicity in Diffusion Models: Results

 \subsection{Comparison with Existing Replication Metrics}

-Recent work has proposed several approaches for detecting replication in diffusion models.
-SSCD~\citep{pizzi2022self} embeds entire images into a global similarity space to identify near-duplicates, providing a reliable signal for large-scale duplication analysis.
-PDF-Embedding (PDFE), introduced by ICDiff~\citep{wang2024image}, extends this by predicting ordinal similarity levels (0–5) that capture graded perceptual resemblance between generated and reference images.
-In the context of generating depictions related to cultural references, partial or compositional overlap with the reference is often necessary for recognizability, so global scores alone cannot distinguish meaningful transformation from direct replication.
+To evaluate how our framework relates to existing approaches for detecting replication in diffusion models, we compare against two widely used baselines or studying training-data memorization: SSCD~\cite{pizzi2022self}, which measures global embedding similarity, and PDF-Embedding (PDFE), introduced by ICDiff~\cite{wang2024image}, which predicts perceptual resemblance on a 0--5 scale.

-To examine this difference, we validate that our VR measure captures more fine-grained patterns of visual reuse.
-In a controlled setup using 100 static references and four overlap conditions (exact copy, 50\%, 25\%, and unrelated), VR scales linearly with the true proportion of reused content (0.97 → 0.51 → 0.27 → 0.02), whereas SSCD and PDFE show greater dispersion at intermediate levels, confirming that global metrics are less sensitive to localized reuse.
-VR therefore captures how much visual material is reused rather than merely whether two images appear similar (see \cref{sec:VR_validation} of suppl. material for further details).
+We first examine whether VR captures the extent of reused visual content more precisely than global similarity metrics.
+Using 100 still-image references, we generated synthetic image pairs under four controlled overlap conditions, exact copy, 50\% overlap, 25\% overlap, and unrelated pairs, by replacing a predefined proportion of patches in a target image with patches copied from a source image (see \cref{sec:VR_validation} of the suppl. material for further construction details).
+Across these conditions, VR scales closely with the true proportion of reused content (0.97, 0.51, 0.27, and 0.02, respectively), whereas SSCD and PDFE exhibit greater dispersion at intermediate overlap levels.
+This indicates that global replication metrics can detect broad resemblance, but are less reliable for quantifying how much visual material is actually reused when replication is partial or localized.

-Additionally, we compare CRA, VR, and CRT within PDFE replication levels across all models to examine how perceptual similarity relates to cultural reference alignment and transformation (see \cref{sec:pdfe_variation} in the suppl. material).
+Additionally, we compare CRA, VR, and CRT across PDFE similarity levels for all models to examine how perceptual similarity relates to cultural reference alignment and transformation (see \cref{sec:pdfe_variation} in the suppl. material).
 At intermediate PDFE levels (2–4), both CRA and CRT span nearly the entire [0, 1] range, suggesting that similar global replication scores can arise from fundamentally different scenarios.
-Even at the highest replication level (PDFE = 5), VR values vary widely (0.04–0.93), indicating that perceptual similarity does not necessarily imply visual reuse.
-Qualitative examples in \cref{sec:pdfe_variation} illustrate how PDFE conflates replication with other forms of resemblance, while our decomposition into CRA, VR, and CRT provides a clearer framework for analyzing how diffusion models balance the trade-off between visual reuse and transformation.
+Even at the highest replication level (PDFE = 5), VR values vary widely (0.04–0.93), indicating high perceptual similarity does not necessarily correspond to localized visual reuse.
+Qualitative examples in \cref{sec:pdfe_variation} illustrate how PDFE conflates replication with other forms of resemblance, while our decomposition into CRA, VR, and CRT provides a clearer framework for analyzing how TTI models balance the trade-off between visual reuse and transformation.